arman-durrani/button-app/README.md

 You now built an image with a desired name.
 In order to create and run a container, you must use the following command :

-    docker run -p 8000:8000 {image-name}
+    docker run -p {host-port}:{container-port} {image-name}

 The -p flag orchestrates port-mapping between a container and your virtual machine.
-I believe that the virtual machine's port 8000 is already mapped to your local machine's port 8000.

-NOTE : If your port forwarading is correct but the port is continuously loading, it may mean that the port is already in use for some reason.
-Reset your ports and try again.
+In our case, the dockerfile has indicated that the container port is 8000.
+You can set the host port to any arbitrary port number and use 'curl localhost:{host-port}' to access the web app on your virtual machine.
+If you are on VS code you can also port map the vm's host port to your local machine to access it on an external browser.